The key to calm, positive meal times is a healthy feeding relationship with an appropriate division of responsibilities between adults and children.

 The best family meals have minimal distractions.
 This means turning off the TV and cell phones.
 Music can provide a pleasant background for meals if it is played at low volume and doesn’t drown out conversation.

 Have Realistic Expectations for Meal Time Behavior

-It takes time for children to master new skills like table manners.
-Adults need to lay out clear expectations for meal time behaviors and to reinforce appropriate behaviors.
-For example, tell your children they will have to leave the table if they continue misbehaving.
+It takes time for children to master new skills, which includes table manners.
+Adults need to lay out clear expectations for meal time behaviors and reinforce appropriate behaviors.

 Reviewed December 2012